 While working with VBA in Excel, sometimes we need to save a Macro for all our workbooks.
 In this article, I’ll show you how you accomplish this pretty simply and conveniently.

-⧭ Step 1: Opening Developer Tab to Save the Macro
+Step 1: Opening Developer Tab in Excel

 Open an Excel workbook, and then open the Developer tab.
 The Developer tab is by default hidden in the Excel toolbar.
 If you don’t know how to unhide it, follow the steps mentioned here.